slappy82/ROBOT_Arduino/README.md

 Currently have been refactoring code for ease of facilitating additional functionality / modules.
 Still lots of tidying to do and removal of redundant processes, smoothing of the cycles etc.

-Have been having issue with my BLE component, but 99.9% sure it is eithet the HM-10 unit itself or my shitty wiring connection as it is intermittent.